ObakengPhikiso/Corona-Properties/README.md

 3. Run Apache NetBeans and choose Open Project

-4. Update paths to text files "auth.txt" and "CoronaProperties.txt"
+4. Credentials and text files "auth.txt" and "CoronaProperties.txt", are in root directory of the project

 5. Press play button to run the program